The Gospel

 Baptism and the Lord’s Supper

 We believe that baptism and the Lord’s Supper are sacraments ordained by the Lord Jesus himself.
 Baptism is the initiatory rite of the church, in which a believer openly identifies with Jesus Christ and His people.
 The Lord’s Supper is the ongoing rite of the church and is opened to all baptized followers of Jesus Christ.
-Together, these ordinances are
+Together, these ordinances are simultaneously God’s pledge to us, a divinely ordained means of grace, our public vows of submission to the once crucified and now resurrected Christ, and anticipations of His return and of the consummation of all things.

 (Matthew 26:26-29; 28:19; Acts 2:38-39, 42; 8:34-38; 10:44-48; 16:14-15; 20:7; Romans 6:1-5; 1 Corinthians 10:16; 11:17-34)